 For the many trips by train in Italy, I deliberately chose the Osprey Farpoint 40 because, compared to a suitcase, it is much more flexible for me to switch from bus to train and then to walking.
 What I have appreciated about Osprey products so far are the many intelligent storage compartments and pockets that are always built into every item from the brand.
 Plus, I got my Jasper Red Osprey Farpoint 40 back then for a good deal on Amazon, I just had to splurge on a good travel backpack for week-long adventures.

-Like you would do with a suitcase, I also packed the larger and heavier items in the lower section of the backpack, close to my back, as well as stowing my clothes horizontally on top in panniers.
-On the front, easily accessible, the entertainment for during the transits like a book, headphones, glasses and co, as well as all other important things such as a PowerBank and handwritten addresses of all my planned destinations.
+As you would do with a suitcase, I also packed the larger and heavier items in the lower section of the backpack, close to my back, as well as stowed my clothes horizontally on top in panniers.
+On the front, easily accessible, the entertainment for during the transits like a book, headphones, glasses, and co, as well as all other important things such as a PowerBank and handwritten addresses of all my planned destinations.
 From hotels and train stations to sights (so that if you are involuntarily offline, you can still find your way around in the real world).
 For a week of backpacking and travelling by train in Italy, the 38-litre volume of the Osprey Farpoint 40 was well enough for me as a woman.
-I’m not super fashionable and need tons of clothes, but for sure still wear a new shirt daily (almost…) and need quite some stuff.
-In the transitional period of two seasons, two long-sleeved jackets/jackets were enough for me, otherwise T-shirts, two pairs of long trousers, a pair of shorts, a skirt and a dress.
-Plus another pair of comfortable shoes and sandals, cosmetics, a first-aid kit, charging cable and that’s all you need! 😉 In summer, you can even save on the long clothes and get even more packed into the Osprey Farpoint 40.
+I’m not super fashionable and need tons of clothes, but for sure still, wear a new shirt daily (almost…) and need quite some stuff.
+In the transitional period of two seasons, two long-sleeved jackets/jackets were enough for me, otherwise T-shirts, two pairs of long trousers, a pair of shorts, a skirt, and a dress.
+Plus, another pair of comfortable shoes and sandals, cosmetics, a first-aid kit, charging cable and that’s all you need! 😉 In summer, you can even save on long clothes and get even more packed into the Osprey Farpoint 40.

-Review: how I like my 38 liter volume Farpoint 40 travel backpack by Osprey
+Review: how I like my 38-liter volume Farpoint 40 travel backpack by Osprey

 I absolutely love it!
 The backpack is so cleverly designed, as you can completely open it to fill it properly.
-Either with packing cubes or all your belongings straight inside, the two latches help fixing everything together and close to your back, for optimal weight distribution.
+Either with packing cubes or all your belongings straight inside, the two latches help fix everything together and close to your back, for optimal weight distribution.
 Even though I fully packed my bag, it still didn’t feel too heavy, also thanks due to the big hip strap.
-The Farpoint 40 is definitely recommended for woman (due to our naturally smaller posture compared to men)!
-As I usually always bring at least an iPad or laptop, to be able to work on my work-action trips as a travel blogger, I also need quite some chargers, cables and other frills.
+The Farpoint 40 is definitely recommended for women (due to our naturally smaller posture compared to men)!
+As I usually always bring at least an iPad or laptop, to be able to work on my work-action trips as a travel blogger, I also need quite some chargers, cables, and other frills.
 If I would only fill the travel backpack with clothes, and necessary hygiene/beauty products, you could definitely go on tour for two weeks.
 I can definitely recommend the Farpoint series overall and would buy this one again!
-Also again in this nice Jasper Red color, as it stands out more than the grey or green, but is not too female-ish.
+Also, again in this nice Jasper Red colour, as it stands out more than the grey or green, but is not too female-ish.

 Pictures of my red Osprey Farpoint 40 backpack, bought for train travel backpacking

 Below are some more pictures of my packed Farpoint 40 backpack, with some glimpses of the many storage compartments and how I carry the backpack.
 If you have any questions about the backpack, feel free to comment below.
-The posts about my Italy trip to Bologna, Rimini and Florence will be online soon and can also be found in the “Italy travel tips” category.
+The posts about my Italy trip to Bologna, Rimini, and Florence will be online soon and can also be found in the “Italy travel tips” category.